 In the preceding twelve (12) months, any Personal Information the Company may have disclosed would be those Categories of Personal Information as identified in the chart under “Information We Collect” and solely for the purpose of product purchases or in response to Consumer questions.

-Specifically, we disclose your Personal Information for a business purpose to the following categories of third parties:
+Specifically, we disclose your Personal Information for a business purpose to our service providers.

 SALES OF PERSONAL INFORMATION